Codecademy/docs/content/java/concepts/array-list/terms/retainAll/retainAll.md

 ---
 Title: '.retainAll()'
-Description: 'Retains only the elements that are contained in another collection'
+Description: 'Retains only the elements that are contained in the specified collection.'
 Subjects:
   - Computer Science
   - Code Foundations